 What Public Sources Show

 NETJETT is the registered holder name for autonomous system AS210870 in the RIPE NCC service region.
 It has no known physical address, website, or announced IP prefixes.
-For now, it is a dormant registration in the internet’s numbering infrastructure—a latent entity that could become an active network participant if it ever originates routes.
+For now, it is a dormant registration in the internet’s numbering infrastructure—a latent entity that could become an active network entity if it ever originates routes.

 Public registry records confirm this identity.
 The RIPE NCC’s RDAP service lists NETJETT as the holder of AS210870, and BGP monitoring platforms such as BGP.Tools and RIPEstat display the autonomous system as observed.
 No corporate registration, operator contact, or service documentation beyond these four sources has been found.